NiklasPhabian/dissertation/C2_Software.md

 In a testing environment, we retrieved one month's worth of XCAL SSMIS data from F16, F17, and F18 for the period of 2021-01-10 to 2021-02-09; a total of 1314 granules.
 We created STARE sidecar files for each of those granules.
 Each sidecar contains the SID of each observation/iFOV/pixel of the granule as well as a set of SIDs representing the spatial coverage of the entire granule.

 We then loaded the collection of granule/sidecar pairs into a level 4 PODS, using STAREPods_py.
 A level 4 PODS shards data at the 4th STARE quadfurcation level.
 Considering the initial solid with 8 faces, this means that a level 4 PODS has 2048 PODs.
 The 1314 original granules are split into 3,675,403 chunks distributed over the 2048 PODs.
 On average, each POD contains about 1800 chunks, though their distribution varies.
 The size of the chunks varies between 10 kB to 100 kB.
-Each chunk is a pickled STAREDataFrame containing the latitude, longitude, timestamp, SID, as well as the measurements for each observation.
+Each chunk is a pickled `STAREDataFrame` containing the latitude, longitude, timestamp, SID, as well as the measurements for each observation.

 As a benchmarking test, we evaluated the performance of loading all SSMIS data that intersects a complex spatiotemporal bounding box.
 As the complex spatiotemporal bounding box, we used the extent of a precipitation event over the south western US lasting from the 2021-01-24 until the 2021-01-27.
 Our testing environment is a m5.x4large AWS instance with both the granules and sidecars as well as the PODS residing on a flexFS volume.

 ![The spatial extent of a precipitation event lasting from 2021-01-24 to 2021-01-27.
 Note the complexity of the shape around its southern edges.](images/C2/pod_event_full.png)

 In the conventional approach, we utilize the granule naming convention to temporarily subset the granules to the temporal bounding box.
 This reduces the number of granules from 1314 to 170 candidate granules.
 We then iteratively read the STARE cover from each sidecar of the candidate granules and verify if the granule spatially intersects our ROI.
 If not, we discard the candidate.
-If yes, we load the entire granule into a STAREDataFrame and spatially subset it to the ROI (using STARE).
+If yes, we load the entire granule into a `STAREDataFrame` and spatially subset it to the ROI (using STARE).
 Out of the 170 candidate granules, 70 granules spatially intersect the ROI.
-Finally, we concatenate all subsetted granule DataFrames.
+Finally, we concatenate all subsetted granule dataframe.
 The whole process takes a total time of 46.2 s ± 102 ms (mean ± std. dev. of 10 runs) on our testing server.

 ![The filename of an SSMIS XCAL granule.
 Highlighted is the portion of the filename indicating the timestamp of the granule.](images/C2/pod_filename.png)

 We extended the conventional approach by making use of a granule catalog.
 A granule catalog is a database containing the paths of granules and their sidecars, the tart and beginning times of the granules as well as the spatial coverages of the granules.
 Using the catalog, we can immediately query for the granules that intersect the spatiotemporal ROI.
 We can then only load those granules and spatially subset them to our ROI.
 Using the catalog, we slightly improve the runtime to 44.1 s ± 103 ms (mean ± std. dev. of 10 runs)

 In the STAREPods approach, we first find all the PODs that may contain chunks intersecting the ROI.
 We can simply achieve this by converting the SIDs of STARE cover of our ROI to level 4 (the level of our PODS) and then take the set of those SIDs.
 Only 29 of the 2048 PODs do intersect our ROI.
-We then utilize STAREPandas’ read_pods() function to load the chunks into a single STAREDataFrame.
-Read_pods() iterates through the candidate PODs and loads all chunks whose name contains a specified pattern.
+We then utilize `STAREPandas’` `read_pods()` function to load the chunks into a single `STAREDataFrame`.
+The function `read_pods()` iterates through the candidate PODs and loads all chunks whose name contains a specified pattern.
 Again, we utilize the granule naming convention and specify a pattern corresponding to our temporal bounding box.
-We finally subset the loaded STAREDataFrame to our ROI since it contains observations that coincide with the ROI at level 4, but not at the ROI at its original resolution (level 9).
+We finally subset the loaded `STAREDataFrame` to our ROI since it contains observations that coincide with the ROI at level 4, but not at the ROI at its original resolution (level 9).
 The whole process takes a total time of 2 s ± 15.8 ms (mean ± std. dev. of 10 runs) on our testing server, bringing us a speedup of over 20x compared to the conventional approach.

 ![The spatial extent of the precipitation event at STARE quafuraction level 4.
 There are 29 trixels (and thus PODs) covering the event.](images/C2/pod_event_4.png)